smyshlya/HTrate/README.md

 ```
 # HTdate
 HTdate.py is developed to retrieve additional metadata, such as isolation date, host and geographic location of the strain where the copy was identified for all MGE copies

+# find_all_copies
+To retrieve the full copies of an element the script find_all_copies.py was developed, which requires information on the left and right transposon end sequences to automatically extract all copies of MGE of interest.
+The script then creates a file with all protein sequences encoded between determined RE and LE.